1843 Nias earthquake: Aftershocks

 Many aftershocks were felt until 04:30 local time.
 Earthquakes were felt every two minutes of each other.
 Another earthquake was felt on January 8 at 14:30.

 Tsunami

 The first tsunami waves were reported at 00:30 local time, causing extreme damage.
+It arrived from the southeast and struck the island.
 Cattle and human residents were swept away by the waves.
 At the villages of Barus (on Sumatra) and Palan Nias (on Nias Island), large waves were reported over a period of two days.
 A large tsunami reportedly destroyed settlements on the east coast of Nias and Sumatra islands.
 The tsunami wiped out a large village located two kilometers from Gunungsitoli.
 Proas located on a nearby river were washed inland by up to 50 meters.
 Many people were killed by the tsunami and earthquake.
 Ships at Barus were dumped 600 meters inland due to the tsunami.

-Bodies of the tsunami victims were found on the shore after the tsunami.
+The bodies tsunami victims were found along the shores in the days following.
+Kampong Mego, a large village on the island, was totally destroyed.
+The waves also smashed prows at the coast in the village of Goenong Sie Foli, north of Mego.
+The tsunami persisted until 04:30.

 A sea disturbance was observed in the Malacca Strait at the time of the earthquake, however, that was attributed to the weather.